RealMithrandir/Code-Examples/README.md

 ```
 python TweetTimezone.py
 ```
-when prompted, enter the topic/hashtag you want to analyze (no # needed).
+when prompted, enter the topic/hashtag you want to analyze (no # needed, it will be added automatically).

 ## SpeedTweet